About

 8 Blockchain-Based Seaweed Supply Chain Tracking Blockchain · Smart Contract

-This blockchain-based data management system records production data, processing events, and distribution transfers on a shared ledger so that any downstream party can trace the full history of a seaweed product from spore cultivation through final delivery.
+This blockchain-based data management system records production data, processing events, and distribution transfers on a shared ledger so that any receiving party can trace the full history of a seaweed product from spore cultivation through final delivery.
 Applying blockchain at this layer guarantees three properties the supply chain previously lacked: diversity across participating parties, security against tampering, and transparency for auditors and regulators.

 The system builds directly on the laver spore selection patent (KR102034354B1), which established automated image-based quality assessment at the cultivation stage.
 Spore density judgments produced by that imaging pipeline become the first verifiable record on the ledger, and each downstream stage (harvest, processing, distribution) appends linked records referencing that origin.